whisperpine/reonic-devops-challenge/SUBMISSION.md

   Currently the Lambda Function is using the "latest" tag of the container image, which is not a good practice.
 We'd better use a semver-tagged image.

+- Use [trivy](https://github.com/aquasecurity/trivy) to scan vulnerabilities in container images and node package dependencies.

 ## Things that I would like to share

 There're things that I'd like to share, which could be notable or